mardambey/mypipe/README.md

 how to encode data.
 Data can either be encoded generically and stored in Avro maps by type (integers, strings, longs, etc.) or it can encode data more specifically if the schema repository can return specific schemas.
-The latter will allow the table's structure to be reflected in the Avro beans.
+The latter will allow the table's structure to be reflected in the Avro structure.

 ## Kafka message format
 Binary log events, specifically mutation events (insert, update, delete) are